-Moody's Investors Service, Inc. ("Moody's") has assigned a rating of MIG 1 to the Notes.
-Such rating reflects only the views of Moody's and an explanation of the significance of such rating may be obtained from Moody's.
-The School District has furnished to Moody's certain information and materials respecting the School District and the Notes.
+Application has been made to Moody's Investors Service, Inc. ("Moody's") for a rating of the Bonds.
+The Bonds received a rating of "Aa1" from Moody's.
+In addition, the Bonds received an underlying rating of "Aa2" (stable outlook) from Moody's which does not take into account the statutory intercept provisions discussed under "THE BONDS - Additional Security for the Bonds" above.
+Such ratings reflect only the views of Moody's and an explanation of the significance of such ratings may be obtained from Moody's.
+The School District has furnished Moody's with certain information and materials respecting the School District and the Bonds.
 Generally, Moody's bases its rating on such information and materials and on investigations, studies and assumptions furnished to and obtained and made by it.
-There is no assurance that such rating will remain unchanged for any period of time or that they may not be lowered or withdrawn entirely by Moody's, if in their judgment circumstances so warrant.
-Any such downward revision or withdrawal of such rating may have an adverse effect on the market price of the Notes.
+There is no assurance that such ratings will remain unchanged for any period of time or that they may not be lowered or withdrawn entirely by Moody's, if in its judgment circumstances so warrant.
+Any such downward revision or withdrawal of such ratings may have an adverse effect on the market price of the Bonds.